One of the easiest breakfasts to make is a scrambled egg. It is warm and filling and also an excellent source of protein.

 You can keep cooked scrambled eggs at room temperature for 2 hours, but then you should discard them.
-You can keep scrambled eggs warm in a chafing dish or double boiler and continue to serve them for 2-3 hours.
-However, you run the risk of the eggs overcooking and becoming rubbery.
+You can keep scrambled eggs in the refrigerator for 3-4 days before discarding them.

 Continue reading for details on serving and storing scrambled eggs, other hot dishes made with eggs, storing different kinds of cooked eggs, and storing fresh eggs.

 - Keeping Cooked Scrambled Eggs At Room Temperature

 - Freezing Scrambled Eggs

 - How to Make Light and Fluffy Scrambled Eggs